 What does it mean to be carbon neutral?
-We explain how we became carbon-neutral, and why being carbon neutral is so important to fight the climate crisis.
+We explain how we became the first carbon-neutral packaging company in Australia, and why it’s so important to fight the climate crisis.

 You might have heard the term ‘carbon neutral’ or ‘carbon zero’ in reference to businesses or products.
 And while it certainly sounds good, it’s not always entirely clear what it actually means.

 What Does Carbon Neutral Mean?